 Another good choice that lends itself well to blending is a jacket or vest with a streetwear outward appearance but hidden storage on the inside.
-Pants with pockets, especially cargo pants, are excellent for storing gear but may not be the most appropriate choice for some people such as people that work in an office with a formal dress code.
+Pants with pockets, especially cargo pants, are excellent for storing gear but may not be the most appropriate choice for people who work in an office with a formal dress code.

-The gear you carry with you on a daily basis should also be discreet if you want to be a gray man.
-For example, for self-defense, you may opt for a tactical pen or a discreet folding knife such as the Boker Subcom folding knife which can even double as a money clip.
+The gear you carry with you daily should also be discreet if you want to be a gray man.
+For example, for self-defense, you may opt for a tactical pen or a discreet folding knife such as the Boker Subcom folding knife, which can even double as a money clip.

 A compact flashlight such as the Fenix E05 is so compact it can easily be carried on a keychain without attracting.